Manage users and permissions

 Change user roles and permissions

-All current users will be visible in the Joined Users view, while Pending Users shows those who still have an outstanding invite.
+All current users are visible in the Joined Users view, while Pending Users shows those who still have an outstanding invite.
 An admin or manager can adjust any user's organization role or permissions with the dropdown menu in the Role column.
 Enterprise customers with project-level permissions enabled will need to select the checkbox next to a user's name to manage their individual permissions.

 To change user permissions in Amplitude, follow these steps: